lachbr/libpandabsp-compilers/README.md

-# Panda3D BSP Tools
+# libpandabsp-compilers
-**Panda3D BSP** is a suite of tools for creating worlds/levels/maps in the Panda3D game engine.
-It is a heavy modification of [Zoner's Half Life Tools](http://zhlt.info/) and the [Sledge Editor](http://sledge-editor.com/).
+`libpandabsp-compilers` is a suite of tools for compiling levels for use with my [libpandabsp](https://github.com/lachbr/libpandabsp) library and the [Panda3D](https://github.com/panda3d/panda3d) game engine.
+It is a heavy modification and upgrade of [Zoner's Half Life Tools](http://zhlt.info/).

 ---